gerzin/parallel-cellular-automata/README.md

 make
 ```

+this will create a static library in the build directory.
+To use the framework include the files under `include` and link with the generated library (`libparallelcellularautomata.a` on linux).

 All the documentation is written using doxygen comments.
 Call `doxygen` in the main dir to generate it (this will create a `doc` folder).

 ## Example